 When there is a tie vote in the Supreme Court the Court simply announces that the Court is evenly divided and affirms the lower court decision which is under review.
 The decision has no precedential value; the affirmance is issued to afford finality for the litigants in that particular case.

 Yesterday in Costco Wholesale Corp. v.
 Omega, S.A., a copyright case, Justice Kagan did recuse herself and an evenly divided Court affirmed the decision of the United States Court of Appeals for the Ninth Circuit.
 As is usual in such cases the brief Per Curiam opinion does not identify which Justices were on which side of the 4-4 tie.
 The copyright and patent bar will undoubtedly be rife with speculation over how each Justice voted.
-The opinion can be found here
+The opinion can be found here.

 While Justice Kagan has recused herself from other cases the Court has already heard this Term, the possibility of a rare tie vote is hardly grounds to deny a nominee a seat on the high court.